sosy-lab/sv-benchmarks/c/verifythis/README.txt

 http://www.pm.inf.ethz.ch/research/verifythis.html

-The conceptual authorship of these benchmarks is by the organizers of the respective VerifyThis event.
+The conceptual authorship of these benchmarks is by the organizers of the respective VerifyThis event (mentioned below).

-The challenges have been formulated as C code, alongside checker functions that test various properties of the computed result, relying on C data structures.
+The C source code alongside checker functions that test various properties, have been prepared by Gidon Ernst <gidonernst@gmail.com>

+The checkers of the computed results occasionally rely on temporary C data structures.
 For example, two trees are compared by taking an in-order scan into a temporary array.
 Quantified properties are emulated by iterating over the domain in a loop, or alternatively by non-deterministic choice.